Relationship Anxiety in Urban Lifestyles

 Then both start becoming tired of the same emotional loop.

-That is often when the atmosphere begins shifting toward Loss of Emotional Safety in Relationships.
+That is often when the atmosphere begins shifting toward a loss of emotional safety.
 Not because one huge betrayal happened, but because the relationship starts feeling less emotionally restful, less predictable, and less safe to be fully honest inside.

 The Hidden Drivers Most Couples Miss